stephen-benavides/DatingApp/README.md

 - **Deactivation Guards** to prevent users from exiting unsaved forms by mistake - form/component level
 - **@HostListener Decorator** to prevent users from exiting unsaved forms by mistake - application level
 - **Data Caching** to prevent multiple calls to the DB.
 Thus, saving network resources.
+- **Cloudinary** 3rd party image and video service.
+To store the images in the cloduinary services.
+We can avoid either storing into the DB as large byte data or in file systems, which could easily deplete our resources.
+- **ng2-file-upload** angular 3rd party service to upload files

 ### Development Tools
 - **Environment:** Linux Ubuntu